Blog: Recent stories > International Trade > Selling to Vietnam – Tips, Advice and Guidance

 Customs process:

-Vietnam currently prohibits the importation of weaponry, ammunition, explosive materials, military-technical equipment, firecrackers, second-hand consumer goods, types of publications,, right-hand-drive motor vehicles, materials and transport facilities, chemicals, plant protection agents prohibited from use in Vietnam, scrap and waste, refrigerating equipment using CFC, products, raw material containing asbestos of the group of amphibole, chemicals on list of prohibited chemicals.
+Vietnam currently prohibits the importation of weaponry, ammunition, explosive materials, military-technical equipment, firecrackers, second-hand consumer goods, types of publications,, right-hand-drive motor vehicles, materials and transport facilities, chemicals, plant protection agents prohibited from use in Vietnam, scrap and waste, refrigerating equipment using CFC, products, raw material containing asbestos of the group of amphibole, chemicals on the list of prohibited chemicals.

 Selling to Vietnam – Business Risks